 Put Bugs in a Tub

 Pour 6 cups of dry rice into a large flat container.
-Add toy plastic bugs (or your ladybugs), measuring cups, recycled plastic containers, paper tubes and play as in a sand box.
+Add toy plastic bugs, measuring cups, recycled plastic containers, paper tubes and play as in a sand box.
 To protect the floor and give your activity a boundary, place the tub in the center of a sheet or shower curtain.
 Your child will play for hours.

 Raise Butterflies